eonu/fpga/projects/combinational/4-one-digit-seven-segment-display/README.md

     - digits 0-9 if `value` is between 0-9,
     - letters A-F if `value` is between 10-15.
 - `digit`: 2-bit input representing which of the four digits on the display to use.
-  - Should be controlled by two toggle switches.
+  - Should be controlled by two slide switches.

 ## Outputs

 - `anodes`: 4-bit one-hot encoded output representing the digit to be used.
-- `cathodes`: 7-bit output representing the segments to be illuminated.
+- `cathodes`: 8-bit output representing the segments to be illuminated.

 ## Comments

 The Digilent Basys-3 has a four-digit seven-segment display which has:

 - a single 4-bit common anode input to select a digit,
-- seven 1-bit cathode inputs to illuminate each of the seven segments of the selected anode.
+- eight 1-bit cathode inputs to illuminate each of the seven segments of the selected anode.

 Both the anode and cathode values need to be driven low in order to select a digit and illuminate a segment.